What are the consequences of a breach of recognizance?

 What is the consequences of a young woman driving under the influence of alcohol driving after a night out?
 (Yukon, Canada)

-What is the standard of proof required for "reasonable grounds" in administrative law?
+What is the standard of review for findings of fact in a medical malpractice case?
 (Yukon, Canada)

 X